 Tipi camping at Crandell Mountain Campground © Parks Canada

-Available late June to September 1 (weather dependent).
+Available July 1 to August 24 (weather dependent).

 Parks Canada has five traditional tipis set up in Crandell Mountain Campground.
 The same rules apply to tipi camping as in other areas of the campground.
 A maximum of six persons will be accommodated at each site.
 A fire permit is required and firewood is available but campfires are only permitted in the designated fireplaces.
 Fires are not permitted in the tipi.